Denotational semantics for guarded dependent type theory: Modelling clock irrelevance using orthogonality

 The second statement of the lemma follows from the first by Lemma~\ref{lem:object-of-clocks-is-colimit}.

-The notion of orthogonality can be shown to be equivalent to the one used in Hyland et.~al.~\citep{Hyland:discrete-objects}, and the next lemma follows from \citep[Proposition~$2.1$]{Hyland:discrete-objects}.
+The notion of internal orthogonality can be shown to be equivalent to the one used by \citeasnoun{Hyland:discrete-objects}, and the next lemma follows from \cite[Proposition~$2.1$]{Hyland:discrete-objects}.
 Rather than proving this equivalence, we give here a direct proof.

 \begin{proposition} Suppose $\CC$ is a locally cartesian closed category and $X$ is an object in $\CC$.
-The notion of being orthogonal to $X$ is then closed under composition, pullback (along \emph{arbitrary} maps), dependent products (along \emph{arbitrary} maps) and all isomorphisms are orthogonal to $X$. \end{proposition}
+The notion of being internally right orthogonal to $X$ is then closed under composition, pullback (along \emph{arbitrary} maps), dependent products (along \emph{arbitrary} maps) and all isomorphisms are internally right orthogonal to $X$. \end{proposition}

-\begin{proof} Closure under composition and the fact that isomorphisms are orthogonal to $X$ follow straightforwardly from Lemma~\ref{lem:characterization-of-fibrations}.
+\begin{proof} Closure under composition and the fact that isomorphisms are internally right orthogonal to $X$ follow straightforwardly from Lemma~\ref{lem:characterization-of-fibrations}.

-To prove the statement for pullbacks, suppose $p : B \to D$ is orthogonal to $X$ and $q : A\to C$ is the pullback of $p$ along some map $g$ not assumed to be orthogonal to $X$.
+To prove the statement for pullbacks, suppose $p : B \to D$ is internally right orthogonal to $X$ and $q : A\to C$ is the pullback of $p$ along some map $g$ not assumed to be internally right orthogonal to $X$.
 By the pullback pasting lemma then the outer square below is a pullback.

 By naturality of $c$, the below outer square is equal to the one above, and thus also a pullback.